 Middle School: 6th, 7th, and 8th grade.

-Their routine gatherings are held during Wednesday night and Sunday morning services.
+Our routine gatherings are held during Wednesday night services and Sunday morning services.

 High School: 9th, 10th, 11th, and 12th grade.

-Their routine youth ministry gatherings are held on Wednesday nights, but will be in the main sanctuary on Sunday mornings.
+Our routine youth ministry gatherings are held on Wednesday night services, but will be in the main sanctuary on Sunday mornings.

 The Youth Ministry “School-year Program” calendar will run September – May each year.
 June, July, and August will be our “Summer Program” which is a modified version of our standard program.
 Students will be promoted the first service day of every June.
 Except on rare occasions, students will always be in The Youth Ministry “grade” that corresponds to the “grade” that they should be in their schools.
 There may be exceptions to this rule.

 D612 values people for who they are, NOT for what they do.

 D612 aims to place the needs and concerns of others above our own.

 D612 is an aggression free, intimidation free, and negativity free zone.

 D612 expresses love to everyone because they are entitled to love, not just when they are deserving of it.